-The Social Work Program curriculum consists of thirteen professional core courses totaling 47 semester hours.
+The Social Work Program curriculum consists of thirteen professional core courses totaling 46 semester hours.
 The courses generally fall into one of the following curricular areas:

-- 9 Human Behavior and the Social Environment: Two semester-long courses which examine theory and knowledge of human bio-psycho-social, cultural and spiritual development within a range of social systems in a context of human diversity and vulnerable populations. - 9 Research: One semester-long course focusing on quantitative and qualitative research methodologies, including research analysis, statistical procedures, evidence-based practice and practice evaluation. - 9 Social Welfare History and Policy: Explores the profession's social welfare system from a philosophical and historical basis and examines the characteristics of contemporary social welfare policy in the United States.
+- 1. Human Behavior and the Social Environment: Two semester-long courses which examine theory and knowledge of human bio-psycho-social, cultural and spiritual development within a range of social systems in a context of human diversity and vulnerable populations. - 2.
+Research: One semester-long course focusing on quantitative and qualitative research methodologies, including research analysis, statistical procedures, evidence-based practice and practice evaluation. - 3.
+Social Welfare History and Policy: Explores the profession's social welfare system from a philosophical and historical basis and examines the characteristics of contemporary social welfare policy in the United States.
 Critically analyzes major social policies and identifies how international, federal, state, local, and agency-based policy influences social work practice and delivery.
 Examines strategies for changing policy with particular emphasis on social justice, human rights, and vulnerable populations.
-The course requires attendance at a policy-focused field day (LEAD) in Lansing, MI. - 9 Practice Methods: Four semester-long courses which focus on developing skills in engagement, assessment, intervention and evaluation with all levels of client systems (individuals, families, groups, organizations and communities).
-Students complete a 30 hour service-learning experience in a community service agency in Practice II.
-This helps to prepare students for the upcoming Field Practicum experience. - 9 Field Practicum: Students complete a minimum of 400 hours of supervised field work in a community agency over two semesters during their senior year.
+The course requires attendance at a policy-focused field day (LEAD) in Lansing, MI. - 4.
+Practice Methods: Four semester-long courses which focus on developing skills in engagement, assessment, intervention and evaluation with all levels of client systems (individuals, families, groups, organizations and communities).
+This helps to prepare students for the upcoming Field Practicum experience.

+5. Field Practicum: Students complete a minimum of 400 hours of supervised field work in a community agency over two semesters during their senior year.
 This experience provides students with an opportunity to practice the helping skills and techniques that have been learned in the classroom in real life situations working with clients.
 Concurrently, students are enrolled in a field seminar, which provides an opportunity to discuss the field experience and to further integrate classroom and field learning.